 How To Cook Pearl Couscous

 For additional flavor, I like to simmer the couscous in broth instead of water.
-Vegetable broth or chicken broth are usually the ones I use.
+Vegetable broth or chicken broth are always my go-to.

-Israeli or pearled couscous is a pasta made of semolina mixed with water.
+Israeli or pearled couscous, just like any other couscous is a pasta made of whole wheat semolina mixed with water.

 Israeli Couscous Recipe Tips